-Earn six credits abroad with two sequentially taught courses, Cultural Context and Cities and Human Health.
-For UAlbany students, the Cultural Context course fulfills a Sociology major/minor elective requirement, as well as the International Perspectives general education requirement.
-Each 3-credit course combines classroom and experiential learning in which students engage in site visits and culturally relevant excursions to experience first-hand the subject as it manifests abroad.
-In addition, two day-long excursions are scheduled to the surrounding cities of Lucca and Siena, as well as an overnight excursion to Rome.
+For UAlbany students, the 3-credit The City and Human Health course fulfills both the International Perspectives general education requirement and the Natural Science general education requirement.
+The course combines classroom and experiential learning in which students engage in site visits and culturally relevant excursions to experience first-hand the subject as it manifests abroad.
+In addition, a day-long excursion is scheduled to the nearby city of Siena, as well as an included overnight excursion to Rome.

 *Program is subject to minimum enrollment.

-Please review the Summer 2019 Cities and Human Health Course Description and the Summer 2019 Cultural Context Course Description for additional details about the program.
+Please review the Summer 2019 Cities and Human Health Course Description for additional details about the program.

 3 credits, equivalent to UAlbany Human Biology course AANT 119

-This program includes 2 courses for a total of 6 credits.
+This program includes 1 course for a total of 3 credits.

 General Education Information for UAlbany Students